 Being in the AVID class is voluntary, but students are encouraged to stay in AVID until their senior year.
 In 12th grade, they receive support in learning about financial aid, scholarships, and applying to colleges and universities.
 Students can choose to self exit from the class, or they can be exited if they do not meet the AVID standards and requirements.
-Being an AVID student is hard work and the expectations are high, but in the end, the many valuable rewards are worth it.
+Being an AVID student is hard work and the expectations are high, but in the end, the many valuable rewards are well worth it.

 What AVID Is Not